xod-wow/LiteButtonAuras/README.md

-The default LBA font _NumberFontNormal_ has an outline, but (for example) _GameFontNormal_ doesn't and you'd need to use _GameFontNormalOutline_ instead or can explicitly set the _OUTLINE_ flag.
+The default LBA font _NumberFontNormal_ has an outline, but (for example) _GameFontNormal_ doesn't and you'd need to use _GameFontNormalOutline_ instead or explicitly set the _OUTLINE_ flag.

 Note that setting colored fonts will __not__ use the color, only the font, size, and flags.
 There is no difference in LBA between _NumberFontNormal_ and _NumberFontNormalYellow_.